garywill/BigSearch/src/README.md

 ## Our Special Technical Features

-Comparing to other similar tools, this tool uses JSON for search engines database (both built-in and user-defined), so it has strong flexibility in engine data.
+- Uses **JSON** as unified search engines database (**both** built-in and user-defined)
+- Has strong flexibility in engine data:
+  - **Multiple buttons** for **one engine**: more than one operations
+  - **Cross-engine** use: Call another engine (or it's certain button action) to do the action
+  - String formatting user's input, according to engine's need
+  - Combining above two to search websites that don't support search
+- **Ajax-only** websites support
+- Support **multi-line** inputting and sending

 ![tech_diagram](https://gitlab.com/garywill/bigSearch/-/raw/screenshot/tech.png)

-In addition to ordinary operations on a certain search engine:

-- For one engine, different operations are supported (one engine, multiple buttons)
-- String formatting user's input
-- Call another engine (or engine's certain action) to do the action
-- Ajax-only websites support

-Therefore, it is **more satisfying to technician people** comparing to similar tools.
+Therefore, this tool is more satisfying to **technician** people comparing to similar tools.

 Of course, it is **also completely easy for ordinary people to use**.

-## Plans
+## What's Next

+Maybe we (when? who?) can do something more:

 - Browser (native) sidebar panel (before that need to change UI.
 Need responsive)
 - Desktop stanalone app, opening URL with user-assigned browser
+- Mobile native app (any idea?)
 - Add non-search navigation feature
-- Be compatible with OpenSearch
+- Be compatible with others e.g. OpenSearch.
+Add or convert by 1-click
-- Be able to be used by CLI in terminal
+- Be able to be used via CLI in terminal （nodejs)

 ## For Developers